-IMPORTANT: To avoid overheating the service valve, TXV valve, or filter drier while brazing, wrap the component with a wet rag, or use a thermal heat trap compound.
+To avoid overheating the service valve, TXV valve, or filter drier while brazing, wrap the component with a wet rag, or use a thermal heat trap compound.
 Be sure to follow the manufacturer's instruction when using the heat trap compound.
-Note: Remove Schrader valves from service valves before brazing tubes to the valves.
-Use a brazing alloy of 5% minimum silver content.
+NOTE: Remove Schrader valves from service valves before brazing tubes to the valves.
+Use a brazing alloy of 2% minimum silver content.
 Do not use flux.

 Before conducting any hot work, ensure the area is in the open or has adequate ventilation.
 The ventilation shall continue during the period of hot work and should safely disperse any released refrigerant.
 Torch heat required to braze tubes of various sizes is proportional to the size of the tube.
 Tubes of smaller size require less heat to bring the tube to brazing temperature before adding brazing alloy.
 Applying too much heat to any tube can melt the tube.
 Service personnel must use the appropriate heat level for the size of the tube being brazed.
+NOTE: The use of a heat shield when brazing is recommended to avoid burning the serial plate or the finish on the unit.